MarcioCantos/React-Readable/README.md

 ## Install

-To get started you will need install it:
+To get started you will need to access the subdirectory ""readable" and install it:

 yarn: